 back yard | back-yard | backyard

 check in | check-in

-English nouns Countable and uncountable nouns, singular and plural nouns, proper nouns and group nouns.
+English nouns Countable and uncountable nouns, singular and plural nouns, group nouns, compound nouns and proper nouns.